SatvikNema/SatvikDB/README.md

 An implementation of a LSMT (Log Structured Merge Tree) based key value store.
 Closely follows [DDIA][1]'s database chapter.

-An implementation of a simple database.
-A key-value store.
+It's a simple key-value store.
 Writing the same key twice updates the key's value to the newer one.
-Deletion not yet implemented.

 ### Run on your local
 Update the paths where you would like to save the database files